vijpandaturtle/vijpandaturtle.github.io/index.md

 - Finished rigorous online coursework with projects in Deep Learning, Robotics Software Engineering, Internet of Things and Cloud Computing.
 - Collaborated with several research groups across the world on technical projects.

+Please visit my github for a full list of [projects](https://github.com/vijpandaturtle).

 ## Other Interests
 Musician, Certified Yoga Instructor